DIFF-4 · VALIDATED ACCURACY

 blinded scoring by AASM techs

-The "98% accurate" problem
+The single-number accuracy problem

-"98% accurate" at what?
+"Accurate" at what?
 Detecting that there was a sound?
 Distinguishing snores from background noise?
 Counting the right number of breathing pauses in a night?
 Different questions, different answers.
 Collapsing them into one rounded number is what you do when you don't want people to look closely.

 The four numbers we actually have